 Type synthesis.
 Partial support for synthesis of the real-world type system for a given source program is provided.
 The Falcon toolset includes a processor that processes the Java source code and parses all of the identifiers.
 The results are supplied to the user to consider as elements of real-world type definitions.
 With types defined, the toolset facilitates the establishment of type bindings by providing type propagation of initial bindings seeded by the user [13].

 Analysis.
 All forms of analysis are invoked and all resulting analyses displayed from the user interface.
-For example, real-world type checking is invoked from a menu item, and any real-world type errors (violation of a real-world type rule) that are detected are displayed in a separate window.
+For example, real-world type checking is invoked from a menu item, and any real-world type errors (violation of type rules) are displayed in a separate window.

 The Toolset Architecture

 Falcon is implemented as an Eclipse Rich Client Platform [5].
-The overall architecture of the toolset is shown in Fig. 2.
-For completeness, the dashed rectangle at the top left of the figure shows the development of the Java subject system although this is not part of Falcon.
+Fig. 2 presents the architecture of Falcon.
+For completeness, the dashed rectangle at the top left shows the development of the Java subject system although this is not part of Falcon.

 The major elements of the architecture are:

 Custom Java parser.
 Entirely separate from the compiler used to build the subject system, Falcon includes a Java parser that produces a symbol table and an abstract syntax tree for the subject software.
 This parser ensures that Falcon does not depend upon any of the toolsets being used in system development.

+Synthesizers.
+The synthesizers help the user develop the real-world type system for a given subject system.
+They process the development materials in various ways including: (a) parsing identifiers in the software using grammars derived from typical naming conventions, (b) application of elementary natural language processing, (c) consultation of lexical/ontological databases, (d) real-world type inference, and (e) user review of synthesized type materials.

 Architecture of the Falcon toolset

-Synthesizers.
-The synthesizers are the support system provided to help the user develop the real-world type system for the subject software.
-The synthesizers process the development materials in various ways including: (a) parsing all of the identifiers in the subject software using grammars derived from typical naming conventions, (b) application of elementary natural language processing, (c) consultation of lexical/ontological databases, (d) real-world type inference, and (e) user review of synthesized type materials.

 Type system manager.
 The type system manager is a control mechanism that determines the materials needed for the various analysis mechanisms and supplies it as needed to the analysis components of the toolset.

 Analysis engines.
 Presently, Falcon provides four different forms of analysis.
 Each of the analyses is implemented by a different engine.
 The architecture is designed to support additional analyses as they become available.

 Type system libraries.
-Libraries of real-world types enable reuse across applications of type definitions.
+Libraries of real-world types enable reuse of type definitions across applications.
 Some type definitions derive from real-world constraints and rarely change.
 Others derive from application-specific concepts and constraints (units and frames of reference for example), and are more likely to be suitable for reuse on an individual type basis.
-Support for reuse of individual types and type collections is implemented by a simple catalog and search mechanism.
+Support for reuse of individual types and type collections (what we are calling type systems) is implemented by a simple catalog and search mechanism.

-All of the mechanisms provided by Falcon are implemented through a Java class hierarchy and a simple set of file types that ensure flexibility and support for future growth.
+Falcon is implemented through a Java class hierarchy and a simple set of file types that ensure flexibility and support for future growth.

 The current implementation of Falcon supports the use of real-world types for most Java program elements.
 In particular, the Java entities that can be bound to real-world types are: (a) local variables, (b) fields in classes, (c) method parameters, (d) method return values, and (e) class instances.
 In order to make the development of the prototype toolset tractable, the current version imposes some restrictions on the use of real-world types in Java, specifically: